jangko/razcal/README.md

 interleaved with hand coded glue code.

 You might be tempted to say this is an overly ambitious project.
-Using new emerging language like Nim and moonscript, plus a home brew layout language, what kind of hybrid mutant razcal will be?
+Using new emerging language like Nim and MoonScript, plus a home brew layout language, what kind of hybrid mutant razcal will be?

-I will be nice, you can choose what component to be included in your final executable, you can add more functionality either using Nim, Lua, or moonscript as a module.
+I will be nice, you can choose what component to be included in your final executable, you can add more functionality either using Nim, Lua, or MoonScript as a module.
 It already and always be easy to build.

+### Interesting facts

+* The main language to develop razcal is Nim, it has indentation significant syntax.
+* MoonScript provides a clean syntax using significant whitespace that avoids all the keyword noise typically seen in a Lua script.
+* razcal Layout Language, being inspired by Layx, also has significant whitespace syntax.

+And I'm thinking to use Yaml as configuration script, which is also use indentation based syntax.
+Python?, hmm....., the standard Python is too big, perhaps MicroPython is more suitable.

 ### roadmap

 right now, razcal pretty much still an embryo.